Whispering-Death/PerceptSent/README.md

 # PerceptSent

-Comparing the performance of an average and vanilla perceptron on a hotel review dataset.
+Comparing the performance of an average and vanilla perceptron on a hotel reviews dataset.
 Assignment part of the NLP course taught by Dr Ron Artstein at USC.